2790 W. College Ave., Suite #7, State College, PA 16801

 Sally Williams Minnich (Suzuki/Traditional Violin) is an avid freelance performer, music educator, arranger, and composer.
 She has appeared as a soloist at the Electronic Music Midwest Festival, the Pennsylvania Centre Orchestra, the Altoona Symphony, The Cleveland Pops Orchestra, and The Williamsport Symphony Orchestra.
 She is a founding member of the internationally-known violin duo, Revamped, and has invented extended techniques for the violin.
 Williams Minnich is also the first violinist and founding member of the Allegria String Quartet which most notably performed with Grammy Award-winning artist Billy Childs.
 Williams Minnich studied as a preparatory student at the Cleveland Institute of Music and holds bachelor's degrees in violin performance/music composition and a master’s degree in violin performance from Bowling Green State University.
 She also holds a master's degree in music education from Pennsylvania State University.
 She has had the privilege of studying with violin pedagogues David Russell, Vasile Beluska, and James Lyon.

-Victoria Petrosky (Piano, Music theory, Solfege, Accompaniment)
+Victoria Petrosky (Piano, Music Theory, Solfege, Accompaniment)

 click on arrow to expand